-Promise Technology Pegasus2 R6 18 TB review
+Promise Technology Pegasus2 R6 18 TB full review

 Apple may have inspired Intel to develop Thunderbolt, but it’s done little with the technology since.
 Besides the fitting of these promising high-speed data ports to practically every Macintosh (and one desktop monitor) over the last three years, it has been the work of other companies to make useful things to plug into them.

 The very first company to sign up and release a Thunderbolt product was Promise Technology, a Taiwanese company specialising in professional storage hardware.

 It was spring 2011, not long after the first Thunderbolted MacBook Pro appeared, that Promise delivered to the world the Pegasus R4 and R6.
 These were two multi-bay desktop RAID boxes, with four and six 3.5in disks inside respectively.
 Their only connection option was Thunderbolt.
 These units were aimed at video professionals who needed copious amounts of storage and demanded very quick transfer speeds for editing high-resolution video.

 Now shortly after the appearance of Mk II Thunderbolt – formally known as Thunderbolt 2 of course – Promise Technology was also first to market with a Thunderbolt 2 product.

 See also: Storage reviews